-9. Build-to-Suit Lease
+10. Build-to-Suit Lease

-In October 2014, we entered into a 15-year lease agreement for a build-to-suit facility related to the design and construction of a new campus in Long Beach, California.
-Construction was completed during August 2015 and the facility was placed into service effective September 1, 2015.
-Under the agreement, we retained substantially all of the construction risk.
-Therefore, for accounting purposes, we were considered the owner during the construction period and established assets and liabilities for the estimated construction costs incurred.
+On October 3, 2014, we entered into a 15-year lease agreement for a build-to-suit facility related to the design and construction of a new campus in Long Beach, California.
+Under build-to-suit lease arrangements, we establish assets and liabilities for the estimated construction costs incurred to the extent we are involved in the construction of structural improvements or take construction risk prior to the lease commencement.

-Although we were the owner during the construction period, we do not own the underlying land.
+Under these agreements, we have retained substantially all of the construction risk and therefore, for accounting purposes, are considered the owner during the construction period.
+Although we are owners during the construction period, we do not own the underlying land.
 Therefore, we have an imputed operating lease expense related to our use of the land that will be recognized from the time we entered into the agreement through the initial lease term.